 Some of you may be put off by this minor flaw, but I actually don’t see anything wrong with it: while in most cases you get what you pay for, here you get a lot more.
 Certina once again proves that it can compete with brands that are better advertised and usually command higher prices.
-I just don’t want you to set you expectations too high: this is neither a Patek Philippe, nor an IWC.
+I just don’t want you to set your expectations too high: this is neither a Patek Philippe nor an IWC.
 It’s a Certina and it is supposed to play within the price niche it was assigned to, which also means cutting corners here and there on a fairly regular basis.

 The dial, though, is where this timekeeper truly shines.
 It shines, of course not only with its PVD-treated elements but with the way all of them are put together.

 Despite lots of information that are poured on you when you look on the dial, you probably won’t feel overwhelmed because the data seems to be well-structured.
 The PVD rose gold-plated hands clearly stand over a dark background, which is available in black and dark grey (you can even call it anthracite).
 Even the version with silver-toned dial still offers enough contrast for the hands thanks to it sunburst finish that makes the watch look really expensive.

 The size of the watch is nicely matched to diameter of the mechanism (the latter measures 29,80 mm in diameter) making the dial look visually light, but not too, well, empty as it often happens when a watchmaker takes a tiny movement, puts it into an oversized body and tries to make you think that it doesn’t look stupid.
 Here, everything is perfectly balanced: the team of industrial designers that worked on this gadget did a really good job.